Mercury Contamination in Dental Offices after Amalgam Removal

 After using the Mercury Surface Wipes, use the Mercury Color Comparator to quantify the mass of mercury collected on the Mercury Surface Wipe

-After finding where mercury has accumulated, it is important to wipe your dental equipment, counter tops and surfaces with a mercury decontaminant such as our bottle of Mercury Wipes.
-This should be done roughly 10 – 15 minutes after the amalgam removal as that is approximately how long the cloud of mercury particulate will take to settle onto surfaces.
-Respirators, PPE and thick nitrile gloves should be worn to protect your skin when using Mercury Wipes to clean up mercury particulate.
+After finding where mercury has accumulated, it is important to wipe your dental equipment, counter tops and surfaces with a mercury decontaminant.
+This should be done roughly 10 – 15 minutes after the amalgam removal.
+As that is approximately how long the cloud of mercury particulate will take to settle onto surfaces.
+Respirators, PPE and thick nitrile gloves should be worn when using Mercury Wipes to clean up mercury particulate.